-All plans 31 December 2024 31 December 2024 Discount rate Terminal Payments (other than accrued leave) curve approach that ed is 5.5% (Increase from 4 reflects the expected cash f urve.
-The resulting discount lows with weights of 100% on the Aon USD After Service Health Insurance Europe-1.1% (Dec crease from 2.2% in prior value uation). % (Increase from 5.1% in prid % (Increase from 4.8% in prid , (0.8%) and the Euro the nearest 0.1%.
-D WHO uses a yield o e for Europe is a weighted av Zone (3.4%), and 5.9% for t iscount rates are based on t urve approach, which reflect -specific to the ASHI for UN/ he United States with the he yields of high-grade cor s the expected cash flows result rounded to porate bonds.
+All plans 31 December 2024 Discount rate Terminal Payments (other than accrued leave) curve approach that ed is 5.5% (Increase from 4 reflects the expected cash f urve.
+The resulting discount lows with weights of 100% on the Aon USD After Service Health Insurance Europe-1.1% (Dec crease from 2.2% in prior val uation).
+1 % (Increase from 5.1% in pri % (Increase from 4.8% in pri , (0.8%) and the Euro the nearest 0.1%.
+D WHO uses a yield c e for Europe is a weighted av Zone (3.4%), and 5.9% for iscount rates are based on t urve approach, which reflect -specific to the ASHI for UN he United States with the r he yields of high-grade com s the expected cash flows esult rounded to oorate bonds.
 The liability is assumed to be incurred in Swiss Francs, euros and US dollars, based on approximate liability mix for UNAIDS and the following yield curves recommended by the United Nations were used:.
 Switzerland - Aon Hewitt Swiss AA Corp. (excl.
 Regional) Yield curve Euro Zone - Aon Hewit AA Corp.
-Yield curve United States - Aon AA Above Median curve after service health of or the 31 December 2024 val claims and not on the geogra n are rounded to the nearest phic locations of the UNAI DS offices.
-The % of Rate f or 2024 Switzerland Euro Zone United States 80% 15% 5% Special Fund for Compensation curve approach that AA Above Median c eed is 3.7% (Increase from 3 reflects the expected cash f urve, 15% on the Aon Hewitt b.
+Yield curve United States - Aon AA Above Median curve The discount rates for the 31 December 2024 valuation are based on the currency mix of the after service health claims and not on the geographic locations of the UNAIDS offices.
+The resulting rates which are rounded to the nearest 0.1% are shown in the table below. % of Rate for 2024 , Switzerland Euro Zone United States 80% 15% 5% Special Fund for Compensation curve approach that AA Above Median cu eed is 3.7% (Increase from 3 reflects the expected cash f urve, 15% on the Aon Hewitt b.
 Yield curve.
-The resulting lows with weights of 25% of Swiss AA Corp. curve and on the Aon USD 160% on the Aon
+The resulting lows with weights of 25% o Swiss AA Corp. curve and n the Aon USD 60% on the Aon